 - Not all of the cars and locomotives in the Steamtown collection have been stabilized.
-Please do not climb on any of the railroad equipment; the cabs to some locomotives in the museum complex are open.
+Please do not climb on any of the railroad equipment.

 - Steam locomotives sometimes release live steam from the cylinders under the front of the locomotive.
-This live steam can be hazardous.
+This live steam can be dangerous.

 - Steamtown National Historic Site is an active industrial heritage site.
 Please supervise your children at all times.

 - Cinders from operating steam locomotives can cause eye irritation.
-If you get a cinder in your eye, do NOT rub it; blink repeatedly, and the tears should wash the cinder out.
-If not, contact a Park Ranger or Volunteer for assistance.
+If you get a cinder in your eye, do NOT rub it.
+Be sure to blink repeatedly, and the tears should wash the cinder out.
+If it does not, contact a Park Ranger or Volunteer for assistance.